Embedded Finite Models Beyond Restricted Quantifier Collapse: Complexity disconnections and weakening RQC by allowing Expansion of the signature

 \begin{example} Let us return to Example \ref{ex:fcp}, an equivalence relation with classes of each finite size.
 We first argue that the $L_P$ formula $\phi_{\contained}$ is not equivalent to any $k$-RQ formula.
 Fix the standard model of this theory, call it $M$.

-We show that for each $k$, there are $P_k,P'_k$ and a function $f_k$ taking $P_k$ to $P'_k$ such that: $(M,P_k) \models \phi_{\contained}$, $(M,P'_k) \models \neg \phi_{\contained}$, but $f_k$ preserves all formulas with at most $k$ variables.
-We say that the formula is ``not finitely redeemable'' (NFR), and it is easy to see that this implies that $\phi_{\contained}$ cannot be converted to a higher-order restricted-quantifier sentence.
+We proceed by showing that $\phi_{\contained}$ is NFR, hence not $\omega$-RQC.
 We choose $P_k$ to be a set of $k$ elements that exhausts an equivalence class of size $k$, and $P'_k$ to be a set of $k$ elements inside an equivalence class of size larger than $k$.
 We can then choose $f_k$ to be an arbitrary bijection between $P_k$ and $P'_k$.

 Let $T^+$ expand $T$ to $L^+=\{E, <(x,y)\}$, stating that $<$ is a linear order for which each $E$ equivalence class is an interval with endpoints.
 Then $T^+$ can be shown to be $1$-RQC.
-For example, the sentence $\phi_\subseteq$ now becomes equivalent to a restricted-quantifier one: intuitively, we say that $P$ contains the interval between two equivalent elements $a$ and $b$ which form the endpoints of a class.
+For example, the sentence $\phi_\contained$ now becomes equivalent to a restricted-quantifier one: intuitively, we say that $P$ contains the interval between two equivalent elements $a$ and $b$ which form the endpoints of a class.
 The full argument is included in the appendix. \end{example}